Build a simple Javascript app that calls the Unified.to API

 Check that you are in the Sandbox environment

-2. Look for the environment dropdown near the top of the page.
-Click on the dropdown that contains 'ENV' and select 'ENV: SANDBOX'.
-Any subsequent actions you take will happen in the Sandbox environment.
+- Look for the environment selector near the top of the page.
+Click on it and select 'Sandbox'.
+Any subsequent actions you take will happen in the sandbox environment.

 Activate Lever